 For some unknown reason, Santa Monica has more than its fair share of traditional English pubs, and Ye Olde King’s Head is one of the best.
-In operation since the 1970’s, this place can definitely get touristy, but ultimately you don’t mind because the kitschy interior is fun and welcoming, the fish and chips will cure your blackened soul, and everyone’s screaming at rugby on TV.
+In operation since the ’70s, this place can definitely get touristy, but ultimately you don’t mind because the kitschy interior is fun and welcoming, the fish and chips will cure your blackened soul, and everyone’s screaming at rugby on TV.

-Happy Hour: 5pm -7pm, daily. $5-$6 beer, $6 cocktails.
+Happy Hour: 5-7pm, daily.
+All night Monday. $5 select beer and wine, $6 cocktails.
 Food specials.

 Though the Santa Monica location doesn’t have quite the magic of the original Ktown spot, El Cholo still serves the kind of old-school Mexican food and margaritas that taste great after a day from hell.
 Big groups extremely welcome.

-Best known as that place you drank too many tequila sodas at a few weekends ago, this popular Main St. bar calms down mightily during weekday happy hour.
-The cocktails are strong, there’s live music some nights, and those couches are perfect for burying yourself and your midweek feelings in.
+Best known as that place you drank too many tequila sodas at a few weekends ago, this popular Main St. bar calms down mightily during weekday Happy Hour.
+The cocktails are strong, there’s live music some nights, and those couches are perfect for burying yourself (and your midweek feelings) in.

-Since 1939, Santa Monica Seafood has been one of the better fish markets on the Westside, but the power move is to head over to the restaurant side, pull up to the bar, and go to town on some oysters, housemade sandwiches, and all the wine you can drink before 5pm.
+Since 1939, Santa Monica Seafood has been one of the better fish markets on the Westside, but the power move is to head over to the restaurant side, pull up to the bar, and go to town on some oysters, house-made sandwiches, and all the wine you can drink before 5pm.